Thursday, April 7, 2011

 DAN FUTTERMAN: I got interested in Truman Capote in sort of an oblique way, and it was almost incidental that it ended up being specifically about Truman Capote.

-The Journalist and The Murderer, by Janet Malcolm.
+There was a book that my Mom, who's a shrink, gave me called The Journalist and The Murderer, by Janet Malcolm.
 It's about a case in California where a doctor named Jeffrey MacDonald was eventually convicted of killing his wife and children.
 Joe McGinniss was writing a book about him and eventually, when the book came out -- it was called Fatal Vision -- Jeffrey MacDonald sued Joe McGinniss for fraud and breach of contract.

 Malcolm’s book is sort of a meditation on how could this happen.
 How could a convicted triple murderer sue the writer who's writing about his life?
 How could he convince himself that the writer was going to write something good about him?
 It dealt with the fact that the journalist is posing as a friend to get the subject to talk, and that the subject has hopes that he's going to be portrayed in a good light, and that the journalist is always playing off of that desire.
 The relationship is premised on a basic lie that's it's a natural relationship, and it's not, it's a transactional relationship.